Bigcountry907/Bionic-Builder/README.md

 Instructions for using the Bionic-Builder

 Note: This build script is made for running on Ubuntu or a Debain System.
+UBUNTU 16.04 has a issue with MAN-DB so this will not work on ubuntu 16.04.
+Option 1 will not work on 16.04.
+The kernel building will still work on 16.04.
+I suggest using Ubuntu 18.04 to create the Bionic rootfs.
+I will add in a pre-downloaded rootfs to work around the ubuntu 16.04 problem.

 The kernel is Cross-Compiled so you can not run the build script on the Hikey970 you must use a server or local Ubuntu / Debain system.

 1) Install the packages require for the build.